Pandaqi/Tiamo-Pastoor/tiamopastoor/content/blog/2025/06/spring-2025-update/index.md

 I've seen "prompt cards" where somebody just pasted Google images of random animals onto a page---some with WATERMARK STILL ON THEM---and told you to cut them out, using a font I can only describe as the Drunk Gremlin Tongue.
 They sold that for ~15 euros, and it had a "bestseller" status on this massive credible website, and good reviews.
 I can actually design and illustrate something much better, usable in more ways, more professional, consistent in style, with a READABLE FONT, and (maybe) sell it for less.
 {{% /remark %}}

 And that's why I believe that _if_ the online store manages to be found, it will be my ticket to a stable income.
 I'm making good stuff, because I have the experience and the drive to tear down schooling systems worldwide.
+I have _really good stuff_ planned once I get to Level 2.
+Experiences, games, ideas that have never been done in education before, but feel like the best next step to me.
+I am tempted to work ahead whenever I get one of those "great ideas for the future", but I try to stay disciplined and do things in a sensible order.

 We'll need to wait another 6 months to find out which of the two possible futures will come true.